grst/grst.github.io/bioinformatics/_drafts/hallmarks-draft.md

 ---
 id: 20200628092923
 layout: post
-title: Hallmarks of Great Scientific Software
+title: Hallmarks of Good Scientific Software
 ---

 Science is facing a [reproducibility